 Ballistic missiles, especially those carrying nuclear weapons, can be tracked and destroyed by the BMD system both inside and outside of the earth’s atmosphere (endo-atmospheric interception and exo-atmospheric interception).

-Phases and II of India’s BMD program are intended to intercept missiles with maximum range of 3000 kilometers (km), while Phase II is targeted at missiles with range exceeding 5000 km.
-India has two-tiered BMD system under Phase-I, which consists of Ashwin Advanced Air Defence (AAD) interceptors and the Prithvi Air Defence Vehicle (PAD)/Prithvi Defence Vehicle (PDV).
+Phases I and II of India’s BMD program are intended to intercept missiles with a maximum range of 3000 kilometers (km), while Phase II is targeted at missiles with a range exceeding 5000 km.
+India has a two-tiered BMD system under Phase-I, which consists of Ashwin Advanced Air Defence (AAD) interceptors and the Prithvi Air Defence Vehicle (PAD)/Prithvi Defence Vehicle (PDV).

 Whereas the AAD is intended for endo-atmospheric interception at altitudes of 20–40 km, the PAD/PDV is intended for exo-atmospheric interception at atlitudes of 50–180 km.
 These two interceptors have passed numerous testing with success.